Animations

 Usually, this would require some sophisticated programming with wait loops or the like.

 You do not want to do this.
 Instead, Logo uses a concept called “Animation Frames”.
 You may remember that movies in a cinema are actually a sequence of pictures, often with 24 pictures per second.
 The human eye is too slow to distinguish between these pictures, creating the illusion of continous movement in the brain.
-If you, for example, were from Mars with a much sharper eyesight, you could not watch a movie without getting a Martian headache, because the flickering would drive you crazy.
+If you, for example, were from Mars with much sharper eyesight, you could not watch a movie without getting a Martian headache, because the flickering would drive you crazy.

-Logo uses the same concept to animate turtles, shapes and the like.
+Logo uses the same concept to animate turtles, shapes, and the like.
 It acts like a movie with 30 pictures, or frames, per second.
 And Logo offers to call a list of your Logo commands 30 times a second.

 How convenient!
 Now, we just need to create a procedure that Logo needs to call 30 times a second, and both advance and shrink the sailboat during each of these procedure calls.
 Here it is: